matrix-org/matrix-spec-proposals/proposals/1753-capabilities.md

 change the user's password via the `POST /_matrix/client/r0/account/password` API.

-The values of the `capabilities` object should be the empty object in both the query and the response.
+The value of the `capabilities` object in the response should be the empty object.

 ### Fallback behaviour